302.1 Fiscal Oversight by the University of the Auxiliary Organizations

 302.4.1 Official University Mail

-Official university mail is defined as that required to further the purpose of the university and is limited to mail necessary for the conduct of the sender’s official university responsibilities, in contrast to mail sent primarily for the sender’s personal interest or benefit.
-Official university mail also includes mail for official university-related organizations, such as El Corral Bookstore, Associated Students, Inc., Cal Poly Foundation, and university-sponsored workshops.
+Official university mail is defined as that required to further the purpose of the university and is limited to mail necessary for the conduct of the sender's official university responsibilities, in contrast to mail sent primarily for the sender's personal interest or benefit.
+Official university mail also includes mail for official university-related organizations, such as Follett Bookstore, Associated Students, Inc., Cal Poly Partners, and university-sponsored workshops.
+Official university mail does not include privately owned entities such as contractors or companies located in the Tech Park buildings.

 302.4.2 Outgoing University Mail